Carthage/Carthage/README.md

 To get started:

 1. Create a [Cartfile][] that lists the frameworks you’d like to use in your project.
 1. Run `carthage update`.
-This will fetch dependencies into a [Carthage.checkout][] folder, then build each one.
+This will fetch dependencies into a [Carthage/Checkouts][] folder, then build each one.
-1. On your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop each framework you want to use from the [Carthage.build][] folder on disk.
+1. On your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop each framework you want to use from the [Carthage/Build][] folder on disk.

 Along the way, Carthage will have created some [build artifacts][Artifacts].
 The most important of these is the [Cartfile.resolved][] file, which lists the versions that were actually built for each framework. **Make sure to commit your [Cartfile.resolved][]**, because anyone else using the project will need that file to build the same framework versions.